Subset currents on surfaces: Subset currents on hyperbolic groups

 Note that from the viewpoint of the application, it is sufficient to see that the $\RRR$-linear subspace $\mathrm{Span}(\SC_r(G))$ generated by $\SC_r(G)$ is a dense subset of $\SC (G)$.
 In the case that $G$ is a free group $F$ of finite rank, Kapovich-Nagnibeda \cite{KN13} first proved that $\SC_r(F)$ is a dense subset of $\mathrm{Span}(\SC_r(F))$, and then they proved that $\mathrm{Span}(\SC_r(F))$ is a dense subset of $\SC(F)$, which implies that $\SC_r(F)$ is a dense subset of $\SC(F)$.
 However, for a general infinite hyperbolic group $G$, we do not know whether $\SC_r(G)$ is a dense subset of $\mathrm{Span}(\SC_r(G))$ or not.

 Let $G$ be an infinite hyperbolic group with denseness property of rational subset currents.
 The denseness property of rational subset currents has a lot of application.
 For example, if we have an $\RRR$-linear functional on $\SC (G)$ that is a continuous extension of an invariant of a quasi-convex subgroup of $G$, then we can see that the functional is unique.
 We will use this argument frequently in this article for the case that $G$ is the fundamental group of a compact hyperbolic surface.

-In addition, if we have a continuous functional $\phi$ on $\SC_r(G)$, then $\phi$ is uniquely extended to a continuous functional on $\SC(G)$ since $\SC(G)$ is a completely metrizable space.
-In the proof of Proposition \ref{prop: angle bilinear functional}, we will use this argument.
+In addition, if we have a continuous $\RRR$-linear functional $\phi$ on $\mathrm{Span}(\SC_r(G))$, then $\phi$ is uniquely extended to a continuous $\RRR$-linear functional on $\SC(G)$ by the Hahn-Banach theorem, which we will use in the proof of Proposition \ref{prop: angle bilinear functional}.